-Enhanced climate-related disclosures and more climate-aware business strategies.
+• Enhanced climate-related disclosures and more climate-aware business strategies.

-- 1. Further detail on climate change factors - 2.
+- 1. Further detail on climate change factors and their impact on valuations - 2.
 External data providers - 3.
-Relevance to financial reporting - Metrics recommended in the TCFD guidance and possible sources
+Relevance to financial reporting - 4.
+Metrics recommended in the TCFD guidance and possible sources